Child Custody Lawyers

 At Rubin, Glickman, Steinberg & Gifford P.C., our compassionate, dedicated child custody lawyers know that a bitterly-fought and protracted custody battle can have a serious negative impact on your children.
 That is why we work hard to ensure that the child custody determination process proceeds as quickly and as smoothly as possible.
 Contrary to some people’s beliefs, child custody arrangements under Pennsylvania law are required to be gender-neutral, not preferring one parent over the other.
 Instead, courts today tend to prefer shared custody arrangements where the parents demonstrate their ability to work with one another and where such arrangements are in the best interests of the children.

-Successful Child Custody Solutions in Cases in Skippack
+Successful Child Custody Solutions in Cases

 Courts in Pennsylvania are required to consider the “best interests of the child” as a guide star in any custody determination.
 As a result, making a child custody determination is rarely a straightforward matter.
 Instead, it is highly fact-specific, and courts look to a number of statutorily-listed factors to fashion a custody arrangement that is in the child’s best interest.
 These factors include: